zooldk/large-scale-xmpp/README.md

 -pub/sub
 -off line storage (linmit the size.. it could grow enormously!)

--is your XMPP public for registering for users? abuse/attacks easier -is your XMPP public and have anonymous logins?
+* is your XMPP public for registering for users? abuse/attacks easier
+* is your XMPP public and have anonymous logins?
--is your XMPP public but not open for registering?
+* is your XMPP public but not open for registering?
--is your XMPP private in a silo and in a controlled environment?
+* is your XMPP private in a silo and in a controlled environment?

 ## Knowing your XMPP Server